 - Receive information regarding your continuing health care requirements following discharge from the hospital

-- Provide accurate and complete information concerning your present and past illnesses, hospitalizations, medications and other information relating to your health
+- Provide accurate and complete information, to the best of your knowledge, concerning your present and past illnesses, hospitalizations, medications and other information relating to your health

 - Report changes in your condition to those responsible for your care